Iano-theDev/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-# More on abstact data structure: Linked-Lists.
+# More on abstract data structure: Linked-Lists.

 * Insertion
 * Deletion